McLaren Vale

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 26 active transport stops operating within McLaren Vale, serving a mix of bus routes.
-These stops are serviced by 6 individual routes, collectively facilitating 250 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 280 meters from the nearest transport stop.
+Public transport analysis reveals 26 active transport stops operating within McLaren Vale.
+These comprise a mix of buses serviced by 6 individual routes, collectively providing 250 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 280 meters from the nearest stop.
 As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 88%, with 5% walking.
+Car remains the dominant mode at 88%, with 5% walking.
 Vehicle ownership averages 1.5 per dwelling.

 According to the 2021 Census, some 15.0% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 35 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.